Ray Goldberg Fellowship in Global Food Systems

 - Noel Michele Holbrook, Professor of Biology and Charles Bullard Professor of Forestry, Faculty of Arts and Sciences

-- Robert Paarlberg, Adjunct Professor of Public Policy, Harvard Kennedy School
+- Robert Paarlberg, Research Associate, Sustainability Science Program, Harvard Kennedy School

 - Forest Reinhardt, John D. Black Professor of Business Administration, Harvard Business School